Nathanpmyoung/nathanpmyoung.github.io/pages/Building Heaven.md

 - [[Blog]]
 - I often think about who I want to be.
 I want to make the world better.
 I want to live with someone I love.
 I want a community of friends around me.
-Dreaming about this helps me
+Dreaming about this helps me figure out the steps to get there.
+- On a larger scale, I think about heaven.
 - But often I then find flaws with heaven.
 - Where does society seek to end up?
 I don't mean literal heaven, but
 - Heaven is definitionally an eternal best possible place.
 And for me, it has to be realist too.
 So what is heaven like?